xuthus83/pigallery2/README.md

 This is a **fast** (like faster than your PC fast) **directory-first photo gallery website**, optimised for running on low resource servers (especially on raspberry pi).

 ✔️ Strengths:
- * ⚡ Fast, like for real
+ * ⚡ Fast, like for real.
  * ✔️ Simple.
-Point to your photos folder and to a temp folder and you are good to go
+Point to your photos folder and to a temp folder and you are good to go.

 ⛔ Weakness:
  * 😥 Its simple.
 Shows what you have that's it.
 No gallery changes (photo delete, rotate, enhance, tag, organize, etc), your gallery folder is read-only.
- * 📁 Optimized for galleries with <100K photos with <5k photos/folder
+ * 📁 Optimized for galleries with <100K photos with <5k photos/folder.
-      * It will work on bigger galleries, but it wills start to slow down
+      * It will work on bigger galleries, but it will start to slow down.

 [You wrote about pigallery2](docs/references/README.md).